Language-Technology-Assessment/European-open-AI-index/pages/guides/trends-open-source-model-development.md

 ---
-title: New trends in open source model development
+title: Keeping up with open source model development
-description: Exploring innovative models closely tied to other models
+description: In which we detail recent trends in open source model development, focusing on what makes models distinctive and when we do or do not include them in the OS AI Index
 date: 2025-06-10
 author: Dick Blankvoort
-status: unpublished
+status: published
 ---
-# New trends in open source model development
+# Keeping up with open source model development
 <author :author="author"></author>
 <date :date="date"></date>